Dpbm/qserver/readme.md

 It doesn't install docker and python, go, conda and docker, so make sure to install it yourself.

+---

+When you need to run something with the dev-compose config, the env values are set using majorly .env files.
+In the repo there're some examples you can use.

+In case you need something different, update the .env files or the dev-compose as you need.

 ### Janitor as Dev